Ethiopian cuisine: Overview

-A typical dish consists of injera accompanied by a spicy stew, which frequently includes beef, lamb, vegetables and various types of legumes, such as lentils.
+A typical dish consists of injera accompanied by a spicy stew, which frequently includes beef, lamb, vegetables and various types of legumes (such as lentils), and is traditionally consumed on the mesob basket.
 The cuisines of the Southern Nations, Nationalities and People's Region and the Sidama region also make use of the false banana plant (enset, Ge'ez: እንሰት ïnset), a type of ensete.
 The plant is pulverized and fermented to make various foods, including a bread-like food called kocho (Ge'ez: ቆጮ ḳōč̣ō), which is eaten with kitfo.
 The root of this plant may be powdered and prepared as a hot drink called bulla (Ge'ez: ቡላ būlā), which is often given to those who are tired or ill.
 Another typical Gurage preparation is coffee with butter (kebbeh).
 Kita herb bread is also baked.
+Quanta (or quwanta), is an air-dried beef jerky with traditional spices; it is eaten on its own as a snack, or as an ingredient in stews and other dishes.

 Due in part to the brief Italian occupation, pasta is popular and frequently available throughout Ethiopia, including rural areas.
 Coffee is also a large part of Ethiopian culture and cuisine.
 After every meal, a coffee ceremony is enacted and coffee is served.

+History

+The history of Ethiopian cuisine is influenced by the agricultural heritage of the nation.
+A key component of tradition is injera – a tangy and soft flatbread crafted from teff, an ancient grain native to Ethiopia.
+In dining settings, injera is commonly paired with an assortment of wot dishes featuring vegetables, legumes, and meat; one type, doro wot, a spicy chicken stew accentuated with berbere, a spice blend comprising chili peppers, garlic, ginger, and an array of spices, is the national dish of Ethiopia.

+Throughout history, Ethiopian cuisine has developed through connections and trading with other nations, along with religious practices.
+For example, the enduring Christian beliefs in Ethiopia have impacted the development of plant-based meals due to fasting periods that forbid eating meat.
+Likewise, Islamic customs have influenced meat dishes during some celebrations like Eid.

+Ethiopian food has been influenced by the country’s geography and its rich agricultural resources, such as lentils, beans, coffee, and various spices.
+The customary Ethiopian coffee ritual entails roasting, brewing, and serving coffee with great importance, as it is thought to have originated in Ethiopia.
+Ethiopian cuisine goes beyond mere nourishment, playing a key role in communal dining and cultural representation.

 Restrictions of certain meats

-Ethiopian Orthodox Christians, Ethiopian Jews and Ethiopian Muslims avoid eating pork or shellfish, for religious reasons.
-Pork is considered unclean in Ethiopian Orthodox Christianity, Judaism and Islam.
-Many Ethiopians abstain from eating certain meats, and mostly eat vegetarian and vegan foods.
+Ethiopian Orthodox Christians avoid pork for cultural reasons as well as religious reasons, while Ethiopian Jews and Ethiopian Muslims avoid eating pork or shellfish for religious reasons; pork is forbidden in Judaism and Islam.
+Most Ethiopian Protestants or P'ent'ay also abstain from eating food that the Orthodox abstain from.
+Many Ethiopians abstain from eating certain meats, eating mostly vegetarian foods, partially from the religious fasting period.